angang-li/data_science_notes/machine_learning/deep_learning.md

 - Optimize cost function J, e.g. via gradient descent
 - Reduce overfitting, e.g., via regularization

 ### 2.1.
+Setting up deep neural network applications

-Train / Dev / Test sets
+- #### Train / Dev / Test sets

   - For relatively small dataset, 70/30 or 60/20/20 train-dev-test split works well.
 But for much larger datasets, 98/1/1 or 99.5/0.25/0.25 is more reasonable sometimes.
     - Dev set is also known as "development set" or "hold-out cross validation set".
   - Make sure that Dev and Test sets come from the same distribution as Train set.
 In real applications Training set and Test/Dev sets might be mismatched.
   - Not having a Test set might be okay sometimes.
 Only Dev set.

-### 2.2.
-Bias and variance
+- #### Bias and variance

   - High bias (based on training set performance)
     - Bigger networks
     - Train longer
     - Use more advanced algorithms
     - (NN architecture search)

   - High Variance (based on dev vs. training set performance)
     - More data
     - Regularization
     - (NN architecture search)

   - In deep learning, there isn't necessarily a "bias-variance tradeoff", e.g. when using more data, or when using a bigger network (with regularization).

-### 2.3.
+### 2.2.
 Reduce overfitting

 - #### Getting more data